CSA Angels Project

 The CSA Angels Project is a one-day event, held each year near the site of the CSA National Symposium, which provides conservation, storage and curatorial assistance to a costume collection at a small institution.
 The project also afford CSA members who volunteer the opportunity to acquire and practice collection care and management skills, and to work in a team with other CSA members to help preserve a deserving costume collection.

 Each CSA Angels Project provides members of the Costume Society of America with a valuable opportunity to acquire and practice collection care and management skills while helping a deserving collection.
 Volunteering to help is also a great way to meet other CSA members and work with them as part of a team.
 We hope you’ll join us for our next Angels Project.

 If you are interested in volunteering for the Angels Project, contact CSA Angels Project Volunteer Coordinator Patti Borrello.

-The Costume Society of America’s 2018 Symposium will be in Williamsburg, Virginia, and a search is on to locate a site for the CSA’s Angels Project.
+The Costume Society of America’s 2019 Symposium will be in Seattle, Washington, and a search is on to locate a site for the CSA’s Angels Project.